 Learn more about the Councilwoman that represents the Sixth District of Los Angeles.

-Councilwoman Nury Martinez has dedicated her life to the San Fernando Valley where she was born and raised and was proud to serve her community on the L.A.
-Unified School Board from 2009-2013.
-The product of public schools and the first in her family to graduate from college, Nury led the School Board and was devoted to expanding access to quality education for all communities, raising standards for college and career readiness and ensuring safe and secure schools for all students.
+Councilwoman Martinez has dedicated her entire life to the San Fernando Valley, where she was born and raised.
+She was also proud to serve her community on the Los Angeles Unified School District Board of Education from 2009-2013.
+As a product of public schools and the first in her family to graduate from college, Councilwoman Martinez led the School Board in advocating for arts education and was devoted to expanding access to quality education for all communities.

-The daughter of immigrant parents, Nury spent her childhood admiring her parents’ hard work and learning from them the importance of community involvement.
-Her father was a dishwasher who took the bus every day from Pacoima to Sherman Oaks while her mother worked on an assembly line at the Price Pfister factory in Pacoima.
-This stable, union job provided, for the first time ever, healthcare coverage for Nury’s entire family.
-And when Price Pfister announced plans to relocate to Mexico, Nury organized to save local jobs that supported working families.
+The daughter of immigrant parents, Councilwoman Martinez spent her childhood admiring her parents’ hard work and learning from them the importance of community involvement.
+Her father was a dishwasher who took the bus every day from Pacoima to Sherman Oaks, while her mother worked on an assembly line at the Price Pfister factory in Pacoima.
+This stable, union job provided, for the first time ever, healthcare coverage for Councilwoman Martinez’s entire family.
+When Price Pfisterannounced plans to relocate to Mexico, Councilwoman Martinez organized to save local jobs that supported working families.

-Nury is a graduate of San Fernando High School and California State University at Northridge.
-She and her husband Gerry live in Sun Valley with their young daughter, Isabelle.
+Councilwoman Martinez is a graduate of San Fernando High School and California State University, Northridge.
+She and her husband Gerry live in Sun Valley with their daughter, Isabelle.